mtsoares/kubernetes-lab/Lab04/README.md

 kubectl get storageclasses
 ```

-Write on the notepad the name of the class available, as it will be used later.
+Write down the name of the class available on your notepad, as it will be used later.

-Move to the Lab04 folder:
+Move to the folder for Lab04:

 ```bash
 cd ~/kubernetes-lab/Lab04
 ```

 Edit the wordpress-pvc.yml file, changing the values where requested.
-Apply the file and check if the PVC have been created with:
+Apply the file and check if the PVC was created with:

 ```bash
 kubectl get pvc
 ```

 The PVC status should be PENDING (this will change once a pod is attached to it).
-Write the PVC name on the notepad as it will be used on the next task.
+Write down the PVC name on the notepad as it will be used in the next task.

-## Add the PVC to the actual Wordpress Pod
+## Adding the PVC to the actual Wordpress Pod

 The same configuration file used on Lab 02 will be changed.
 Edit the file with: